Canada United Small Business Relief Fund

 All applications and supporting documentation must be completed and submitted online.

-- Go to our web site at: https://occ.ca/canada-united-small-business-relief-fund/ and click on the link to access the application or you can also access the application by clicking on the application link located on your participating local or Provincial Chamber of Commerce’s site
+- Go to our website at: https://occ.ca/canada-united-small-business-relief-fund/ and click on the link related to the province in which your business is located or you can access the application by clicking on the application link located on your participating local or Provincial Chamber of Commerce’s site

 - Read the eligibility criteria and conditions for participation

 - Click on “APPLY NOW” to access the application

 Complete the form and click the “Submit” button.
 If the “Submit” button is not active, a required field has not been completed.
 Please complete the required field(s) and then re-click the submit button

 Organizations are being asked to clearly describe and identify the reason for applying to the Canada United Small Business Relief Grant program.
 Explain the impact COVID-19 has had on operations, including the possible economic hardship, temporary closure (voluntary or involuntarily), etc.